This page addresses frequently asked questions about joining and participating in OASIS. (Note: Many Technical Committee also have their own FAQs.)

 Each OASIS Technical Committee operates under one of four IPR modes as defined in the OASIS IPR Policy.
 The IPR mode, which specifies licensing requirements, is selected by the Committee members themselves.
 The vast majority of Technical Committees choose to work in either the Non-Assertion or Royalty-Free (RF) modes.
 The OASIS IPR Policy requires Technical Committee participants to disclose any patent claims they might have.
 It also requires all contributors to make some specific rights available to the public for the purposes of implementing approved specifications.

 What makes OASIS different from other groups?

 OASIS is distinguished by its transparent governance and operating procedures.
 Members themselves set the OASIS technical agenda, using a lightweight process expressly designed to promote industry consensus and unite disparate efforts.
 Completed work is ratified by open ballot.
 Governance is accountable and unrestricted.
 Officers of the OASIS Board of Directors are chosen by democratic election to serve two-year terms.
-Consortium leadership is based on individual merit and is not tied to financial contribution, corporate standing, or special appointment.

 Does OASIS coordinate its work with related standards efforts?

 OASIS is committed to liaising with organizations that develop standards or profiles related to our work.
 OASIS maintains formal liaison relationships with ISO, ISO/IEC JTC1, ITU, UN/ECE and their joint management group for global e-business standards, as well as with ANSI, CalConnect, the European ICTSB, Korean NIPA, NAESB, TM Forum, W3C, and many others.
 OASIS Standards have been submitted and approved as ISO and JTC1 International Standards and ITU and W3C Recommendations.